Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Amplitude construction and the PWA result

-The invariant mass distributions of $\pi^{\pm}J/\psi$ and $\PP$ as well as the Dalitz plots at $\sqrt{s} = 4.1780$ GeV are shown in Figs.~\ref{PWAresult}(a)-(d), where the $m(\pi^{\pm}J/\psi)$ is the sum of $m(\pi^{+}J/\psi)$ and $m(\pi^{-}J/\psi)$.
-In addition, the distribution of $m(\pi^{\pm} J/\psi)$ and $m(\PP)$ after background deduction and efficiency correction are also given, which are shown in Figs.~\ref{PWAresult} (e) and (f).
-At multiple c.m. energies and the combination of all data samples (in Fig.~\ref{PWAresultTotal}), we note that systematically the data is not described very well by our fits for $\pi^{\pm} J/\psi$ invariant masses in the region around 3.3 GeV.
-Different parameterization methods were tried to solve this problem, but did not work.
-The distributions of $m(\pi^{\pm} J/\psi)$, $m(\PP)$ and Dalitz plots for other energy points are reported in the Appendix.
-After adding a new sub process $\pi^{\pm}Z_{c}(4020)^{\mp}$ with $Z_{c}(4020)^{\pm}$ parametrized with BW function and mass/width fixed to PDG, the fit results with the samples at $\sqrt{s}=$ 4.3768, 4.3954, 4.4156, 4.4359 GeV are obtained and shown in Fig.~\ref{PWAabove4360}.
-The $m(\pi^{\pm}J/\psi)$ is not well fitted, and the lineshape of $Z_{c}(3900)^{\pm}$ or $Z_{c}(4020)^{\pm}$ may affect the fit, the possible explanation is still under study.
+The invariant mass distributions of $\pi^{\pm}J/\psi$ and $\PP$ as well as the Dalitz plots at $\sqrt{s} = 4.1780$ GeV are shown in Figs.~\ref{PWAresult}(a)-\ref{PWAresult}(d) (the remaining energy points are shown in Figs.~\ref{PWAresultTotal1},~\ref{PWAresultTotal2},~\ref{PWAresultTotal3} ,and~\ref{PWAresultTotal4} in the Appendix), where the $m(\pi^{\pm}J/\psi)$ is the sum of $m(\pi^{+}J/\psi)$ and $m(\pi^{-}J/\psi)$.
+The goodness of fit ($\chi^{2}/ndf$) of the $m(\pi^{\pm}J/\psi)$, $m(\pi^{+}\pi^{-})$, and Dalitz distributions is listed in Table~\ref{chisqvsndf1} in the Appendix.
+For the Dalitz distributions, we have used the adaptive binning scheme~\cite{LHCb:2024yzj} to make sure the bin content in each bin is not less than 10.
+In addition, the distributions of $m(\pi^{\pm} J/\psi)$ and $m(\PP)$ after background deduction and efficiency correction are also given, which are shown in Figs.~\ref{PWAresult} (e) and (f).
+At multiple c.m. energies and the combination of all data samples (in Fig.~\ref{PWAresultTotal}), we note that systematically the data are not described very well by our fits for $\pi^{\pm} J/\psi$ invariant masses in the region around 3.4 GeV, which is the reflection of $Z_c(3900)$.
+We have tried to solve this problem.
+The first attempt is adding the contribution of $Z_{c}(4020)^{\pm}$, however, the significance of $Z_c(4020)$ is too small and cannot improve the fitting quality significantly.
+Changing the parameters of the $\PPS$ to the K-matrix or using the Flatt{\'e} formula used in ~\cite{BESIII:2017bua} to parametrize $Z_{c}(3900)^{\pm}$ cannot solve this problem either.
+The efficiency corrected distributions of $m(\pi^{\pm} J/\psi)$ (Fig.~\ref{CorrectMasspiJpsi}) and $m(\PP)$ (Fig.~\ref{CorrectMasspipi}) are placed in the Appendix to facilitate the theorists who can make further studies.
 The Argand plots~\cite{PDG} of energy points with larger statistics are shown in Fig.~\ref{Agrandplot}.
 Although the uncertainties are large, they show the features of a resonance.

+In this paper, we only report the result below $\sqrt{s}=4.3583$ GeV, due to the decrease in the $Z_{c}(3900)^{\pm}$ production cross section with increasing energy, and the second $Z_c$ states might be needed.
+However, after adding a new subprocess $\pi^{\pm}Z_{c}(4020)^{\mp}$ which is parametrized with a BW function with its mass and width fixed to PDG values, the fit results with the samples at $\sqrt{s}=$ 4.3768, 4.3954, 4.4156, and 4.4359 GeV are obtained and shown in Fig.~\ref{PWAabove4360}.
+The $m(\pi^{\pm}J/\psi)$ is not well fitted, and the line shape of $Z_{c}(3900)^{\pm}$ or $Z_{c}(4020)^{\pm}$ may affect the fit.
+Detailed study of these data samples is ongoing by BESIII and will be published in another paper.